MacJediWizard/macOS-Add_User_Function_DSCL/README.md

 # Add_User_Function_DSCL

-This script and function was built to properly create a user account on mscOS with no errors or issues, down to the picture.
+<b>This script and function was built to properly create a user account on mscOS
+with no errors or issues, down to the picture.</b>

 The steps are as follows: